mindspore-ai/mindspore/model_zoo/research/cv/pointnet2/README.md

 --optimizer         # Optimizer for training.
 Optional values are "Adam", "SGD".
 --data_path         # The path to the train and evaluation datasets.
 --loss_per_epoch    # The times to print loss value per epoch.
---log_dir           # The path to save files generated during training.
+--save_dir           # The path to save files generated during training.
 --use_normals       # Whether to use normals data in training.
 --pretrained_ckpt   # The file path to load checkpoint.
---modelarts         # Whether to use modelarts.
+--enable_modelarts         # Whether to use modelarts.
 ```

 # [Training Process](#contents)